InWonYeu/interphon/docs/source/introduction.rst

 .. _PHON: https://www.sciencedirect.com/science/article/pii/S0010465509001064

-Consequently, **InterPhon** enables the efficient extraction of interfacial phonons at arbitrary wave vectors in 1D or 2D reciprocal space, the corresponding real space being a atomic configuration with 1D or in-plane 2D periodicity, by automatically processing the information obtained by 3D-based DFT codes.
+Consequently, **InterPhon** enables the efficient extraction of interfacial phonons at arbitrary wave vectors in 1D or 2D reciprocal space, the corresponding real space being an atomic configuration with 1D or in-plane 2D periodicity, by automatically processing the information obtained by 3D-based DFT codes.

 Strategy